p2m2/hubportal/index.md

 - [Oligopeptides Matching.](https://p2m2.shinyapps.io/oligopeptides_matching/)
 - [mzxml-glucosinolate-analyser](https://github.com/p2m2/mzxml-glucosinolate-analyser): Ion detection suitable for characterizing glucosinolate and phenolic metabolites, as described in [Identification and Quantification of Glucosinolates and Phenolics in a Large Panel of Brassica napus, Highlighting Valuable Genetic Resources for Chemical Ecology and Breeding](https://pubs.acs.org/doi/10.1021/acs.jafc.1c08118).
-``

 ### API Services tools

-- [service-p2m2tools-api](https://github.com/p2m2/service-p2m2tools-api).
-Service to parse the formats of the metabolomics data acquisition devices of the P2M2 platform
+- [service-p2m2tools-api](https://github.com/p2m2/service-p2m2tools-api) is an HTTP service designed to handle requests for parsing the formats of metabolomics data acquisition devices used on the P2M2 platform

 ### Parsing mzXML Format

-- [stream-reader-mzxml](https://github.com/p2m2/stream-reader-mzxml): A Scala library specializing in stream processing of mzXML files, based on FS2.
+- [stream-reader-mzxml](https://github.com/p2m2/stream-reader-mzxml) is a Scala library specializing in stream processing of mzXML files, based on FS2.

 ## Web Semantic

 ### Development of APIs for Data Accessibility in Open Science

-- [Discovery](https://github.com/p2m2/discovery): Discovery provides a powerful toolset for developers who are looking to build UIs using RDF data in a robust software development process.
+- [Discovery](https://github.com/p2m2/discovery) provides a powerful toolset for developers who are looking to build UIs using RDF data in a robust software development process.

 ## RDF on a Spark Datalake